According to the ASCA, the national ratio of guidance counselors to students is currently 408 : 1

 It’s no secret that high school students get little guidance in the college admissions process.
-Public school students receive an average of just 38 minutes of guidance in their four years attending.
+Estimates suggest that public school students receive an average of just 38 minutes of guidance in their four years of attendance.
 Most students don’t even know who their guidance counselor is until the end of their junior year.

-Whether we like it or not, a student’s college admissions results and matriculation are one of the biggest decisions of their lives, determining the trajectory of their careers, their experiences with diverse people and ideas, the social circles they’ll run in, and where they decide to live after graduation.
+Whether we like it or not, a student’s college admissions results and matriculation comprise one of the biggest decisions of their lives, determining the trajectory of their careers, their experiences with diverse people and ideas, the social circles they’ll run in, and where they decide to live after graduation.
 It’s an event as impactful as the birth of a child or a wedding.
 As many married couples meet at university, you could even say that admission to college can be even more significant than a wedding.
-Regardless, the status quo is simply not enough.
 Can you imagine working with a wedding planner who cuts you off after 38 minutes?

 Even beyond the admissions decision itself, high school is a rapid developmental period in a student’s life.
 During this time, students develop habits that will stick with them for years to come.
 More important than the college admissions decision are the skills of setting goals, planning the steps to reach them, and efficiently putting in the work to succeed.
 At its core, the college admissions process should be about developing the confidence to lead others and communicate effectively.
 To become aware of their privilege or their disadvantage and to leverage it for the betterment of their communities.
 These skills for long term success should be the purpose of any mentor.